cosmos/sdk-tutorials/liquidity-module/index.md

 ## Use Liquidity Pools to Trade Tokens

-When using your Cosmos SDK-based blockchains, you want to enable users to trade tokens.
-You can have multiple tokens on your blockchain or have tokens from external blockchains sent to your blocking using inter-blockchain communication protocol (IBC).
+When using Cosmos SDK-based blockchains, you want to enable users to trade tokens.
+You can have multiple tokens on your blockchain or have tokens from external blockchains sent to your blockchain using the inter-blockchain communication protocol (IBC).

-The liquidity module allows users to use pools to trade those tokens on your blockchain.
-Each pool represents a token pair and allows the user to swap from one token to the other token.
+The liquidity module uses liquidity pools to trade tokens on your blockchain.
+Each pool represents a token pair and allows the user to swap assets from one token to another token.

 In this tutorial, you create your own blockchain, send tokens to another blockchain, create a pool, deposit to a pool, withdraw from a pool, and swap tokens.

-You can follow the [code with us session](https://www.youtube.com/watch?v=GxaqpzMk0jk&t=978s) for hands-on experience
+You can follow the [code with us session](https://www.youtube.com/watch?v=GxaqpzMk0jk&t=978s) for hands-on experience.

-**Important** In the code examples throughout this tutorial, when you see username be sure to substitute your username.
+**Important:** In the code examples throughout this tutorial, when you see username be sure to substitute your username.

 **You will learn how to:**